 Obama Promotes Energy Projects, Economy

-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 This is MORNING EDITION from NPR News.
 Good morning.
 I'm Renee Montagne.

-MARY LOUISE KELLY, host:
+MARY LOUISE KELLY, Host:

 And I'm Mary Louise Kelly.

 W: Fired up!
 Ready to go!
 That fire's been missing from some of his presidential appearances.
 But it was evident yesterday.
 NPR White House correspondent Ari Shapiro was with the president as he visited Kansas City and Las Vegas.

 ARI SHAPIRO: Yesterday, Air Force One touched down in Kansas City, a short walk from the airport hangar where Smith Electric builds batteries for electric trucks.
 A poster said huge payloads, zero emissions.
 Companies like Coca-Cola and Frito-Lay use these electric trucks to make deliveries.
 President Obama said some people argue we should abandon these efforts.

-President BARACK OBAMA: My answer is come right here to Kansas City, come see what's going on at Smith Electric.
+SHAPIRO: My answer is come right here to Kansas City, come see what's going on at Smith Electric.
 I think they're going to be hard-pressed to tell you that you're not better off than you would be if we hadn't made the investments in this plant.

 SHAPIRO: That oblique partisan jab became an outright clobber later in the day.
 People sometimes accuse Mr. Obama of being too cool, but at a fundraiser for Senate candidate Robin Carnahan he was anything but.

-President OBAMA: These folks drove the economy into a ditch, and they want the keys back.
+SHAPIRO: These folks drove the economy into a ditch, and they want the keys back.
 And you get to say the same thing to them that you said to your teenager: You can't have the keys back, because you don't know how to drive yet.

 SHAPIRO: Flying to Missouri on Air Force One, White House spokesman Bill Burton gave this explanation for the shift.

 MONTAGNE: You know, what the president said was he was going to come to Washington and do everything he could to move our country in the right direction.
 And when there are moments that help to illustrate the differences between our philosophy and their philosophy, the president has taken it upon himself to point those out to the American people.

 SHAPIRO: Mr. Obama seemed to acknowledge that risk when he made the case for why voters should send Carnahan to Washington.

-President OBAMA: She's not even going there to represent every aspect of either party's agenda or my agenda.
+SHAPIRO: She's not even going there to represent every aspect of either party's agenda or my agenda.

 SHAPIRO: But elsewhere in the speech he seemed to take a different view of the role Carnahan would play if she were elected.
 He said if she were in the Senate, a Wall Street regulation bill would already be law.

-President OBAMA: I need another vote.
+SHAPIRO: I need another vote.
 It'd be helpful.

 SHAPIRO: David Damore teaches political science at the University of Nevada Las Vegas.
 He says Senator Reid and President Obama are both trying to win a popularity contest that they have been losing for months.

-Professor DAVID DAMORE (Political science, University of Nevada): It's an uphill battle, because I think clearly they lost the message war the first time around on both the stimulus and the health care.
+SHAPIRO: It's an uphill battle, because I think clearly they lost the message war the first time around on both the stimulus and the health care.
 And now it's a little harder to sort of change the percept among voters.

 SHAPIRO: Ari Shapiro, NPR News, traveling with the president in Las Vegas.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.